openshift-kni/cnf-features-deploy/cnf-tests/README.md

 The validation test for container-mount-namespace mode only checks that the appropriate MachineConfig objects are present and active, and has no additional impact on the node.

+### Tuning CNI

+Tuning CNI tests verify that pods with tuning cni applied on interfaces work correctly and pods have connectivity.
+The impact on the cluster is limited to creating some pods.

 ### Cleaning Up

 After running the test suite, all the dangling resources are cleaned up.